pennsignals/pennsignals.github.io/_posts/2020-05-07-introducing-ppe-calculator.md

 comments: true
 tags: [healthcare, data, data science, forecasting, COVID, PPE]
 ---
-[CHIME](https://penn-chime.phl.io) was built to assist hospital systems project the resources that would be required due to the COVID-19 pandemic, primarily focusing on bed and ventilator capacity.
+[CHIME](https://penn-chime.phl.io) was built to assist hospital systems project the resources that would be required due to the COVID-19 pandemic, primarily focusing on bed and ventilator demand.
 A natural extension is to use the projected hospital censuses to evaluate the amount of personal protective equipment (PPE) needed.
 In our latest release, we include a PPE calculator--accessible on the CHIME website--that works in conjunction with your CHIME-generated projections.